handdara/templates/tex/README.md

 ```

 However, by doing this you'll need to find the corresponding Nix package in the `nixpkgs` repository, and add it to the environment manually whenever you want to include a new LaTeX package.
 For this reason, it can be easier during writing to just use `texliveFull` unless you have a specific need not to.

+---

+Credit to the [NixOS Templates Repository](https://github.com/NixOS/templates ) from which I pulled
+the initial bones of this flake and most of this readme's text.